How an Inheritance Advance Works

 A probate process can be initiated either to validate a will or to apply the laws of intestacy.
 A person is said to have died intestate if he or she did not leave a will.

-The probate without a Will (intestacy):
+Probate without a Will (intestacy)

 When there is NO will naming an executor or administrator, state law outlines a list of people who are eligible.
 If a probate court proceeding is necessary, the court will name someone from that list.
 Most states make the surviving spouse or registered domestic partner, if any, the first choice.
 Adult children usually come next, followed by other family members.

 Who Gets What: Basic Rules of Intestate Succession